shop now

 How Do Scientists Measure Marine Biodegradation?

-PHAs are biodegraded under both aerobic and anaerobic conditions by PHA degraders present in most natural environments, including the marine environment.
+PHAs break down under both aerobic and anaerobic conditions by PHA degraders present in most natural environments, including the marine environment.

-Biodegradation is a biological process and is dependent on many factors, most notably the amount of microorganisms, bacteria, algae and fungi present in the environment, but also the properties of the finished product that is being biodegraded, as well as location in the ocean, temperature, oxygen and pH levels.
+Biodegradation is a biological process and is dependent on many factors, most notably the amount of microorganisms, bacteria, algae and fungi present in the environment, but also the properties of the finished product that is being biodegraded, the location in the ocean, the temperature, and the oxygen and pH levels.

 Molecule diagram

-Independent standards setting bodies have developed international biodegradation standards for monitoring the biodegradation of a polymer in the marine environment.
+Independent standard-setting bodies have developed international biodegradation standards for monitoring the biodegradation of a polymer in the marine environment.

 Respirometric methods, or gas evolution tests, are used in laboratory studies to provide a complete picture of polymer biodegradation, as they are the only way to prove that the final step of mineralization has occurred.